 - Arduino WiFi Shield – a shield that requires only a few instructions to start controlling your robot through the Internet;

-- JUNIPER- WiFi Shiel – compatible with the Arduino board, Juniper is a low-power WiFi shield all in one piece including here support for IEEE 802.11 radio, offer users direct access to a MAC and baseband processor, support flash memory and SRAM;
+- WiFi Shield V2.1 For Arduino – compatible with the Arduino board, the shield is a low-power WiFi all in one piece including here support for IEEE 802.11 radio and with full access to functionalities;

 Tutorials and Guides